otaviocc/ObsidianMCPServer/README.md

 2. "Create thought-provoking questions based on my research findings"
 3. "Generate questions that encourage deeper thinking about my project"
 4. "Create follow-up questions focusing on practical applications"

+# Frontmatter & Organization:
+1. "Suggest tags for my project notes and apply the most relevant ones"
+2. "Generate complete frontmatter for my meeting notes with tags, attendees, and dates"
+3. "Extract metadata from my conference notes to organize with proper frontmatter"
+4. "Suggest tags for my currently active note without switching files"
+5. "Auto-organize my notes by generating consistent frontmatter structures"

+**Obsidian Integration**: Frontmatter prompts automatically format people's names with `[[Name]]` syntax to create clickable links to their notes in your vault, making attendees, authors, and other people references fully interactive.
 ```

 ## 🏗️ Development